¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 - At least 30 days prior to the initial evaluation for organ transplant services.

 - At least 30 days prior to receiving clinical trial services.

-- Within 48 hours of any inpatient admissions, including emergent inpatient admissions, or as reasonably practicable.
+- Within 48 hours of any inpatient admission, including emergent inpatient admissions, or as reasonably practicable.

-- At least 5 days prior to the start of home healthcare except for members needing home health care after hospital discharge.
+- At least five days prior to the start of home health care except for members needing home health care after hospital discharge.

 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your provider if the request has been approved as follows: